fathzer/plugin-loader/README.md

 ```

 You can then load the URI map using ```dl.getURIMap()```, or download jar plugins for some keys using ``̀ dl.download("sftp")```.

+AbstractPluginsDownloader has many protected methods.
+Feel free to override them to make this class fits with your needs.